Generalizing causal effects with noncompliance: Application to deep canvassing experiments: Empirical Application: Reducing Exclusionary Attitudes through Deep Canvassing

 \section{Empirical Application: Reducing Exclusionary Attitudes through Deep Canvassing}

-We now return to the motivating example on reducing exclusionary attitudes through deep canvassing.
+We now return to the motivating example of reducing exclusionary attitudes through deep canvassing.
 We consider two different settings.
 The first generalizes the complier average causal effect to participants who failed to complete the follow-up survey, but initially opted into the experiment.
 The second considers generalizing to the set of voters who did not opt into the experiment to begin with.
-Figure \ref{fig: real data estimator plot} summarizes the results for these two settings, as well as the estimated within-sample effects, with numerical results in Table \ref{table: exclusionary attitudes}.
-We provide an illustration of the sensitivity analysis in \S\ref{app: empirical}.
+Since voters were randomized at the household level, we adjust the variance estimator to account for within-household dependence (see \S\ref{app: empirical addtional tables} for details).